trulyomega/trulyomega/README.md

 - 👋 Hi, I’m @trulyomega
 - 👀 I’m a member of this cool group called TNB
+- 📝 A dev for an indie game called Yonder
 - 🌱 I’m currently learning Godot
 - 😄 Pronouns: He/Him